shradhasehgal/Bash-Scripting/README.md

 ### Features

-* Case insensitive word search on the source of a web page - removes script,style and html tags before searching to ensure we are just searching just the content on the page and not other source code
+* Case insensitive word search on the source of a web page - removes script,style and html tags before searching to ensure we are just searching just the content on the page and not other source code.
-* Checks the validity of the URL
+* Checks the validity of the URL.
-* Alerts if number of arguments is incorrect or if arguments are reversed
+* Alerts if number of arguments is incorrect or if arguments are reversed.

 <br />

 ## Timer
-A script to increase productivity by breaking down work into intervals, followed by small breaks.
+Increases productivity by breaking down work into intervals of 25 min, followed by small breaks for 5 min, and sending notifications for the same.

 ### Run